vualidon/ColiVara/readme.md

 ## Roadmap for 1.0 Release

 1. Python SDK for the API
-2. Filter by metadata on collection and document
+2. Documentation for the API
-3. Documentation for the API
+3. Quality of life improvements for the API (Collection name instead of ID, wait for embeddings vs return immediately)

-4. Basic sanity check evals
-5. Use ColQwen as the backend for the embeddings service
+## Roadmap for 2.0 Release

+1. Evals for quality + latency
+2. Demo
+3. Typescript SDK

 ## Wishlist